'I don't want to get bulky'.

 'I want to tone'.

 'I need to use lighter weights, so I can work up a sweat and burn fat'.

 'I don't want to look like a bodybuilder'.

-I often hear phrases like this from people trying lose body fat in the gym.
-The comments used to 'justify' their high rep, low weight, short rest gym workouts.
-Workouts incorrectly believed to be the best way to burn off that excess fat.
+I often hear phrases like this from people trying to lose body fat in the gym.
+These comments are used to 'justify' their high-repetition, low-weight, short-rest workouts that they incorrectly believed to be the best way to burn off that excess fat.

-Yet the guys (and gals) doing the exact opposite—lifting, big weights and taking 5 minutes between sets and hardly breaking a sweat - appear in much better shape with lower body fat levels.
+Yet the guys and gals doing the exact opposite—lifting big weights and taking a five-minute rest break between sets and hardly breaking a sweat appear in much better shape with lower body fat levels.